digideskio/rtx/README.md

 ```

 #### State
-Application state is held in the store, as a single object. **_r** uses a **single state tree** - that is, this single object contains all your Store level state and serves as the *"single source of truth"*.
+Application state is held in the store, as a single object. **rtx** uses a **single state tree** - that is, this single object contains all your Store level state and serves as the *"single source of truth"*.

 #### Observe state changes in your Component
 > When some state change in your store, your store handler function will called.